 About 350 million years ago these rocks were exposed by glacial erosion, revealing the basalt columns of Salisbury Crags, the dramatic cliffs to the west of Arthur’s Seat.
 These rocks were studied by James Hutton (1726-97), the father of modern geology, and played an important part in his thinking.
 On the summit and slopes are various prehistoric and later settlement and defence sites.
 This is a Site of Special Scientific Interest and part of a Scheduled Ancient Monument.

 Arthur’s Seat can be climbed by a great variety of routes.
 The easiest approach is from Dunsapie Car Park in the east, from which a choice of a grassy paths leads to a flight of stone steps.
-The top section is a bit of a scramble and good footwear is essential, especially if there is or has been recent rain.
-Take extra care on the descent: the stone has been polished by countless walkers over the centuries.
+The top section is a bit of a scramble, especially if there is or has been recent rain and the stone has been polished by countless walkers over the centuries.

 The Radical Road sits approximately halfway up the side of the Salisbury Crags, a series of cliffs which make up part of Arthur’s Seat.
 The steep-sided pathway got its name from unemployed weavers who were given employment paving a track round Salisbury Crags, following their failed efforts during the Radical War of 1820.
 It was also said to be used by smugglers and bootleggers, sneaking produce into the city without paying the local taxes.